 Today, I’m going to show you step-by-step how to make this ‘He Has Risen’ Easter Banner for your home!
-This project is easy and I even give you the pattern so you can trace the words if you don’t want to do it freehand.
+This project is easy and I even give you the printable design template so you can trace the words if you don’t want to do it freehand.

 Supplies for “He Has Risen” Easter Banner

 1 12 inch 1/4″ dowel rod (available at craft stores in a multiple pack)